codeforsanjose/calidrought-legacy/README.md

 For now, Redis is an ancillary component required by Kue.
 However, it could be later used for caching.

+## Milestones

+1. Reservoir capacity data.
+2. Presentation page for the platform.
+3. Get it hosted somewhere.

 ## Requirements
 Until a Docker container is released, a developer needs to have the following pre-requisites installed: